 The reference bad pixelmap marks the first and last four rows and columns of the detector as bad.
-This map must be combined with the other bad pixel maps created by recipes si_rec_detlin and si_rec_bpmap to generate a master bad pixel map.
+This map must be combined with the other bad pixel maps created by recipes sinfo_rec_detlin and sinfo_rec_bpmap to generate a master bad pixel map.